 Obviously Franz Ferdinand raised the city's musical profile after a few lean years but it's the new wave of bands that have been spawned by the Franz foursome that I'd like to write about.
 I imagine most will have heard of Bricolage, signed to Creeping Bent records, this foursome have had two wonderfully jerky singles out in the last few months.
 I'm hesitant to compare their sound to FF but their influence is clearly present along with the likes of Television and Gang of Four.
-They seem to be keeping a fairly low profile at the moment but with an album hopefully on the way it shouldnt be long before we hear back from them.
+They seem to be keeping a fairly low profile at the moment but with an album hopefully

 Not to be outdone, assorted girlfriends and chums of the aforementioned Bricolage have gone on to form The Royal We, a wonderful collection of oddballs who look like they've spent too much time in the library.
 With all the charity chop chic of The Long Blondes but without the po-faced posturing, The Royal We actually sound like they're enjoying themselves on record which is a nice change!
 Speaking of their records they're a multi-headed singing ball of energy and their gleeful pop bounces along like Los Campesinos!
 They have a violinist too, which is nice.